Together We Can Stop the Spread of Jumping Worms in Canada

 Why Stopping Them Is Possible

-Jumping worms can expand population and range but cannot move to a new location on their own—their spread is entirely human-driven.
+Jumping worms can expand in population and range but cannot move to a new location on their own—their spread is entirely human-driven.

 With prompt action, we can contain infestations before they become widespread.